microsoft/azurelinux/toolkit/docs/building/building.md

 ## Tools

-The core of the build system is broken into several parts: A controlling Makefile, scripts to build the toolchain, and Go tools to build packages and images.
+The core of the build system is broken into several parts:

+- A controlling Makefile
+- Scripts to build the toolchain
+- Go tools to build packages and images.

 ### How it Works